Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Phase-Space Applications

 \section{Phase-Space Applications}

 In the following section, we derive error bounds for the two phase-space applications described: the conditional rotation gate and the controlled-phase beam splitter.
-However, the typical cutoff approach we employ to bound $\norm{a}, \norm{a^\dagger}$ is more complex for position and momentum operators.
+Note that the cutoff approach we employ to bound $\norm{a}, \norm{a^\dagger}$ is more complex for position and momentum operators.

 To obtain error bounds, we leave all expressions in terms of $\norm{\hat{x}}, \norm{\hat{p}}$.
-We leave a more concrete bound --- which can be found by applying a cutoff upon both $\hat{x}, \hat{p}$ simultaneously --- to future work.
+We leave a more concrete bound that can be found by applying a cutoff upon both $\hat{x}, \hat{p}$ simultaneously to future work.